KatherineMichel/portfolio/doc/2024-recap.md

 #### Epson FastFoto FF-680W Scanner

 Over the holiday break, I wanted to scan family photos and documents.
 After reading some reviews, I pulled the trigger on the highly-rated Epson FastFoto FF-680W.
-It is a very fast and powerful machine, and a game changer for scanning a large quantity of documents well in a short amount of time.
+It is a very fast and powerful machine, and a game changer for scanning a large quantity of photos and documents well in a short amount of time.

 Features
 * Fastest personal scanner on the market- able to scan a photo a second